RSKriegs/justjoinit_ETL/README.md

 - Optimization of pipeline.

 My current solution iterates through Pandas dataframe which is an anti-pattern.
 However, the runtime was tolerable and I desired better control over my code as I needed to apply nested logic for each selected row.
 Retrospectively, I would improve it, but I haven't got time for it as for now.
 I would try to apply either raw Python data structures if possible rather than Pandas dataframe or apply vertical transformations on given columns.

+- Implementing SCDs/immutability of data.

+I did not consider it while developing a solution - due to that there are some issues with time series analysis for each advert (it includes the latest timestamp for each event rather than the earliest - and some job postings are retained for a long time).